The Whale Trail B.C.

 - Bamfield Marine Science Centre (Bamfield)

 The Whale Trail B.C. project is a collaborative partnership with the Whale Trail Organization, and is coordinated by Ocean Wise’s Coastal Ocean Research Institute.
-It includes many B.C. partners such as The Whale Interpretive Centre (WIC), Saturna Island Marine Education and Research Society (SIMRES), Strawberry Isle Marine Research Society (SIMRS), BC Parks, Galiano Parks and Recreation Commission, The City of Prince Rupert, Lighthouse Park Conservation Society, Pender Ocean Defenders (POD), Magic Lake Property Owners Society, Raincoast Conservation Foundation, OrcaLab, Shaw Ocean Discovery Centre, Aquarium of the Salish Sea, The Wild Pacific Trail Society, Bowen Island Municipality, Bowen Island Conservancy, Bowen Nature Club, OrcaLab, Mayne Island Conservation Society, The District of Ucluelet, The District of Tofino, The District of West Vancouver, BC Parks, The City of Prince Rupert, The Port of Prince Rupert, The Sea to Sky Gondola, Tla-o-qui-aht First Nation, The Bamfield Marine Science Centre, The Capital Regional District, Mayne Island Parks, JASCO Applied Science.
+It includes many B.C. partners such as The Whale Interpretive Centre (WIC), Saturna Island Marine Education and Research Society (SIMRES), Strawberry Isle Marine Research Society (SIMRS), BC Parks, Galiano Island Parks and Recreation Commission, The City of Prince Rupert, Lighthouse Park Preservation Society, Pender Ocean Defenders (POD), Magic Lake Property Owners Society, Raincoast Conservation Foundation, OrcaLab, Shaw Centre for the Salish Sea, The Wild Pacific Trail Society, Bowen Island Municipality, Bowen Island Conservancy, Bowen Nature Club, Mayne Island Conservancy, The District of Ucluelet, The District of Tofino, The District of West Vancouver, The Port of Prince Rupert, The Sea to Sky Gondola, Tla-O-Qui-Aht First Nation, The Bamfield Marine Sciences Centre, The Capital Regional District, Mayne Island Parks, and JASCO Applied Sciences.

-If you would like to sponsor an interpretive sign in your community please contact project coordinator Jessica Torode at 604-659-3770 or at email@example.com.
+If you would like to sponsor an interpretive sign in your community please contact project coordinator Jessica Torode-Scott at 604-659-3770 or at [email protected].

 The Whale Trail Interpretive Sign, located at Lighthouse Park in West Vancouver.
 Each sign is tailored to include the marine mammals a visitor is most likely to see in each area.